 Backpack or Suitcase: Conclusion

+We are Team Backpack!
 For us, the advantages of a backpack far outweigh wheeled luggage.
 With a backpack, we feel more in control of our possessions and less likely to drop or misplace important documents.
 Those two reasons alone give the backpack the edge.

 So, now you are probably wondering, What is the best backpack for traveling?
 It just so happens that we have an experienced opinion about that, too!
-To help fellow travelers choose which is the right backpack for their travels, we are highlighting the different styles…and which we think is the best!
+To help fellow travelers choose which is the right backpack for their travels, we are highlighting the different styles…and which we think is the best.

-Types of Backpacking Suitcases
+Types Of Backpacking Suitcases

-In 2014, when we determined that we preferred a travel backpack vs suitcase for our adventuring, we had decisions to make regarding what type of backpacks to travel with.
+Back in 2014, when we determined that we preferred a travel backpack vs suitcase for our adventuring, we had decisions to make regarding what type of backpacks to travel with.

 Kris, as an extremely minimalist traveler, had been using a duffel bag for travel – so the question of Backpack or Suitcase for traveling was something he seriously considered.
 Once he determined he wanted a backpack over rolled luggage, he was tasked with finding the best travel backpack for our trip.